 The Reasons for Feline Playtime Aggression

-Your kitten is not being “bad”.
+Your kitten is not being "bad".
 When playing, all young mammals imitate some form of adult behavior that will be useful for them as they grow up.
-With kittens it is either hunting or fighting.
+With kittens, it is either hunting or fighting.
 Watch a litter of kittens tumble around on the rug and you will see the same type of playful aggression displayed between them.
-It is their way to practice hunting and fighting routines which nature intended them to use as adult cats.
+It is their way to practice hunting and fighting routines that nature intended them to use as adult cats.

-Clearly, there is nothing wrong with aggressive play itself.
+Clearly, there is nothing wrong with the aggressive play itself.
 The problem begins when the target is delicate human hands.
 The solution lies with redirecting the aggression to more suitable targets.

 Adding a Playmate for Your Kitten

 Another kitten can make the perfect target, or rather partner, for aggressive play.
 Protected by their furry coat, kittens seem to know their own boundaries and thresholds and there is usually no need to intervene in their aggressive play.

 Obviously, the decision to take in a second kitten is more complex than that.
 You are not getting a toy for your kitten, but rather committing yourself to taking care of another feline, for decades to come.
 However, if you can provide a home for another kitten, remember that in terms of kitten behavior, raising two kittens is actually easier than raising one.
 They keep each other occupied and make the best playmates for any kind of kitty play, aggressive types included.

 A cat toy makes a perfect outlet for all that pent-up playful aggression.
 Use fish-rod like toys to initiate interactive play sessions with your kitten.
 This is a great way to interact with your cat while keeping your hands out of reach.